I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfstring/nf-wdfstring-wdfstringgetunicodestring.md

 For more information about framework string objects, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-string-objects">Using String Objects</a>.

-The following code example obtains the Unicode string that is assigned to a specified framework string object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |